Actipro/Avalonia-Controls/Documentation/topics/themes/scrolling.md

 ## Overlay Theme

-The default `ScrollViewer` theme will not overlay the content with scrollbars, which avoids potentially obscuring content near the right and bottom edges.
-However, a `ScrollViewer` containing an image or spaced-out controls can appear more modern by overlaying the content.
+The default control themes will not overlay the content with scrollbars, which avoids potentially obscuring content near the right and bottom edges.
+However, a scrollable control containing an image or spaced-out controls can appear more modern by overlaying the content.

 ![Screenshot](images/scroll-viewer-themes.png)

 *ScrollViewer controls in the default and overlay control themes*

-Add the `theme-scroll-overlay` style class to a `ScrollViewer` to use the overlay theme.
+Add the `theme-scroll-overlay` style class to supported controls to use the overlay theme.

 ```xaml
 <ScrollViewer Classes="theme-scroll-overlay">